howerj/liblisp/liblisp.md

 * Anonymous recursion would be a good thing to have.
 * The semantics of the default IO port to **print** and **format** to be worked out when it comes to printing color and pretty printing.
-* There is currently no decent way of handling binary data.
+* There is currently no decent way of handling binary data, strings could be changed so that they could, but this would require reworking the entire interpreter.
 * Modules for matrix arithmetic should be added.
+* Macros are probably better than F-Expressions...

 <div id='Test programs'/>
 ## Test programs